tkweon426/craip_2025f_g4/README.md

    - Measured after the final bark message
    - Horizontal position of the object in the camera image
    - Target: object center within middle third of image [width/3, 2×width/3]
-   - Deviation from image center will be scored

 3. **Classification Accuracy**:
    - Penalty if robot barks at bad food or fails to identify good food